-NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 11 Economics examinations.
-This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
-This chapter is a brief introduction to the concept of Poverty in the country.
+NCERT Solutions for Class 11 Economics Chapter 4 Poverty is an exceptionally helpful resource for students to prepare for examinations.
+This study resource provides in-depth knowledge of the concepts covered in the chapter, and the NCERT solutions collated by the subject-matter experts are easy to comprehend.
+This chapter is a brief introduction to the concept of poverty in the country.

 Questions for NCERT Economics Solutions Class 11 Chapter 4

-1. Why is calorie-based norm not adequate to identify the poor?
+1. Why is the calorie-based norm not adequate to identify the poor?

-The calorie based norm is not adequate due to these reasons:
+The calorie-based norm is not adequate due to the following reasons:

-1. It does not make differentiation between types of poor.
+1. It does not make a differentiation between types of poor.
 It categorises all as “poor”.
-It indicates all as poor while missing out on the most poor among the lot.
-Someone who is most needy.
+It indicates all as poor while missing out on the poorest among the lot, someone who is most needy.

-3. This calculation also does not take into account social factors that affect poverty in a major way like health conditions, lack of resources, civil and political freedom.
+3. This calculation also does not take into account social factors that affect poverty in a major way, like health conditions, lack of resources, and civil and political freedom.

-4. The expenditure on food and some selective items are considered as alternative for income without a proper measurement for poverty.
+4. The expenditure on food and some selective items are considered as alternatives for income without proper measurement of poverty.

-2. What is meant by ‘Food for Work’ programme?
+2. What is meant by the ‘Food for Work’ programme?

 3. Why are employment generation programmes important in poverty alleviation in India?

-Employment generation programmes help in poverty alleviation in following ways:
+Employment generation programmes help in poverty alleviation in the following ways:

-1. When new employment schemes are generated, it results in employment opportunity for people and similarly they will be above the poverty.
+1. When new employment schemes are generated, it results in employment opportunities for people, and similarly, they will be above poverty.

-2. The poor people can get a chance to live a better life by getting access to healthcare facilities, proper nutrition, education and hygienic conditions.
+2. Poor people can get a chance to live a better life by getting access to healthcare facilities, proper nutrition, education and hygienic conditions.

-3. Employment generation schemes help in developing skills in the previously unskilled workers which will help in increasing employment prospect later on.
+3. Employment generation schemes help in developing skills in previously unskilled workers which will help in increasing employment prospects later on.

-4. There is a problem of disguised unemployment in agricultural sector, and employment programmes help in reducing the disguised unemployment by engaging those labourers into some other activities.
+4. There is a problem of disguised unemployment in the agricultural sector, and employment programmes help in reducing disguised unemployment by engaging those labourers in some other activities.

-4. How can creation of income earning assets address the problem of poverty?
+4. How can the creation of income-earning assets address the problem of poverty?

-Income earning assets help generate sources of income for the poor people and thereby helps in addressing the issue of poverty.
-Such assets can be in the form of technical skills, monetary assistance, and better education and support services for increasing the overall productivity of the population that will directly impact in improving quality of life.
+Income-earning assets help generate sources of income for poor people and thereby help in addressing the issue of poverty.
+Such assets can be in the form of technical skills, monetary assistance, and better education and support services for increasing the overall productivity of the population that will directly impact the improving quality of life.

-The three dimensional approach adopted by government targeted the following factors: 1) economic growth, 2) employment generation and 3) alleviating poverty.
-Although this approach has resulted in reduction of poverty to some extent, but it has not been successful in alleviating poverty in India as many people still lack nourishment, literacy and access to basic amenities which is due to :
+The three-dimensional approach adopted by the government targeted the following factors: 1) economic growth, 2) employment generation and 3) alleviating poverty.
+Although this approach has resulted in the reduction of poverty to some extent, it has not been successful in alleviating poverty in India, as many people still lack nourishment, literacy and access to basic amenities, which is due to:

-1. Improper distribution of land and other assets among rich and the poor.
+1. Improper distribution of land and other assets among the rich and the poor.

-2. Unorganised implementation of various reform programs and lack of proper trained policy makers lead to the failure of the policies.
+2. Unorganised implementation of various reform programmes and lack of properly trained policymakers lead to the failure of the policies.

-3. Corruption prevalent in all levels prevented proper implementation.
+3. Corruption prevalent at all levels prevented proper implementation.

-6. What programmes has the government adopted to help the elderly people and poor and destitute women?
+6. What programmes has the government adopted to help elderly people and poor and destitute women?

-The central government has implemented many programs for taking care of elderly people, poor and destitute.
+The Central Government has implemented many programmes for taking care of elderly people, the poor and the destitute.
 The most famous of the schemes is National Social Assistance Programme.
-It is a social security and welfare programme that provides support to aged persons, widows, disabled persons and bereaved families on death of primary bread winner for those belonging to below poverty line households.
+It is a social security and welfare programme that provides support to aged persons, widows, disabled persons and bereaved families on the death of the primary breadwinner for those belonging to the below poverty line households.

 7. Is there any relationship between unemployment and poverty?
 Explain.

-Employment and poverty are directly related to each other as an unemployed person has no source to earn money with which basic needs can be fulfilled for self as well as others.
-It results in negative impact on other aspects of life such as healthcare, education.
-An unemployed person is unable to generate income earning assets.
+Employment and poverty are directly related to each other as an unemployed person has no source to earn money with which basic needs can be fulfilled for themself as well as others.
+It results in a negative impact on other aspects of life, such as healthcare and education.
+An unemployed person is unable to generate income-earning assets.

 8. Suppose you are from a poor family and you wish to get help from the government to set up a petty shop.
 Under which scheme will you apply for assistance and why?

-For setting up a petty shop financial assistance can be obtained under Prime Minister’s Rozgar Yojana (PMRY).
-This programme started in the year 1993 which helps educated unemployed youths to start a business and generate employment for self and others.
+For setting up a petty shop, financial assistance can be obtained under Prime Minister’s Rozgar Yojana (PMRY).
+This programme started in the year 1993 and helped educated unemployed youths to start a business and generate employment for themselves and others.

 The difference between urban and rural poverty depends on the nature of poverty.
-In urban areas the people who are poor are those that are unemployed, employed with very low wages or is underemployed whereas the poverty in rural areas is due to the people being agricultural labourers, small farmers or seasonal workers.
+In urban areas, the people who are poor are those that are unemployed, employed with very low wages or underemployed, whereas the poverty in rural areas is due to the people being agricultural labourers, small farmers or seasonal workers.
 The quality of life is different in urban and rural areas.
-People have access to better healthcare, education facilities in urban areas whereas there is lack of such a setup in a rural area.
+People have access to better healthcare and education facilities in urban areas, whereas there is a lack of such a setup in rural areas.

 Yes, it will be correct if it is said that poverty has shifted from rural to urban areas.
 It can be explained in this manner:

-For seeking employment many people come to urban areas from the rural areas, and as a result the number of people that are unemployed in urban areas increases over time.
-As they lack proper education and skills to become employed in any company.
-This contributes to the decline in poverty in rural areas and as a result the poverty is on rise in urban areas.
-From the above table we see that there is a decline in poverty ratio in rural areas.
+To seek employment, many people come to urban areas from rural areas, and as a result, the number of people that are unemployed in urban areas increases over time.
+As they lack the proper education and skills to become employed in any company, this contributes to the decline in poverty in rural areas, and as a result, poverty is on the rise in urban areas.
+From the above table, we can see that there is a decline in the poverty ratio in rural areas.

 10. Suppose you are a resident of a village, suggest a few measures to tackle the problem of poverty.

-1. Identifying the poor and segregating them into proper classification
+1. Identifying the poor and segregating them into proper classifications.

 2. Encourage people to get educated so as to be better equipped for employment.

-4. Informing people about various schemes run by government that are helpful for poor people.
+4. Informing people about various schemes run by the government that are helpful for poor people.

 5. Educating people about population control.